FlexMeasures/flexmeasures/documentation/qa/components.rst

 .. _components:

 ****************************************
-What components does the VPP consist of?
+What components does the BVP consist of?
 ****************************************